 The final book in the Harry Potter series, Harry Potter and the Deathly Hallows was arguably one of the most hotly anticipated book releases in recent history.
-As such you probably wouldn’t be surpised to read about big companies taking advantage of demand and using the opportunity to gouge the shit out of customers, oddly though one of the biggest companies of them all, Walmart, made a stand and staunchly refused to sell it at a marked up price.
+As such you probably wouldn’t be surprised to read about big companies taking advantage of demand and using the opportunity to gouge customers, oddly though one of the biggest companies of them all, Walmart, made a stand and staunchly refused to sell it at a marked up price.
+Instead, they sold the book under retail price and even offered customers extra walmart coupons.

 Asda saw this pricing as blatent attempt on behalf of Bloomsbury to gouge money from rabid fans who were at that time, willing to pay anything to know how the series ended.
 Pointing out that the seventh book was literally twice as expensive as the first one and that charging such an amount was effectively “holding children to ransom” before announcing that they’d refuse to charge that much for it, setting their price a full 10 pounds lower than Bloomsbury’s.